sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 * How often the test is failing
 * Which tests were run before, in what order

-So how can you efficiently get all this information?

-A method that I’ve used in the past is to have any time a test fails on your master branch - or whatever branch you would not expect to see failures on since tests had to pass before merging any changes - have any failures on that branch automatically sent to a bug tracker with all the metadata you’d need including a link to the build where they failed.
-I’ve had success doing this with Rollbar in the past, but I’m sure other bug trackers would work as well.
+A method that I’ve used to efficiently collect this information in the past is to have any time a test fails on your master branch automatically sent to a bug tracker with all the metadata you’d need, including a link to the CI build where they failed.
+I’ve had success doing this with [Rollbar](https://rollbar.com/) in the past, but I’m sure other bug trackers would work as well.

-When doing that, it’s important to make sure the failures for the same test can generally be grouped together - it might take a little configuration or finessing to get this to work, but it’s really helpful so that you can cross reference between different failures and figure out what they might have in common.
+When doing that, it’s important to make sure the failures for the same test can generally be grouped together - it might take a little configuration or finessing to get this to work, but it’s really helpful so that you can cross reference between different occurrences of the same failure and figure out what they might have in common.

 ## Identifying suspects